deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 ### How do I provision additional Grafana data sources?
 The `GrafanaAdditionalDatasource` allows you to provision additional Grafana data sources.

 A detailed description of the resource parameters is available in the [Grafana documentation](https://grafana.com/docs/grafana/latest/administration/provisioning/#example-datasource-config-file).

+See the datasource type in the documentation for the specific [datasource](https://grafana.com/docs/grafana/latest/datasources/).

 An example:
 ```yaml